Holdings of the Shambhala Archives

 History

-In 1970, upon his arrival in North America and commencing teaching in the summer, the Vidyadhara, Chögyam Trungpa Rinpoche specified that all his lectures be recorded on audio tape.
+In 1970, upon his arrival in North America and commencing teaching in the summer, the Vidyadhara, Chögyam Trungpa Rinpoche specified that all his lectures be recorded on audio tape when he had started while teaching in England in the late 1960s.
 In the following few years he created the Department of Vajradhatu Recordings within the overall Vajradhatu organization, to ensure that the teachings by lineage holders within the Vajradhatu mandala were documented, recorded and preserved.
 As the Audio Fonds of the Shambhala Archives details, eventually over 2400 audio recordings were accumulated of his various teachings and presentations.

-The Shambhala Archives is the storage and preservation facility for these teachings, having been transferred from Vajradhatu Recordings, now Kalapa Recordings in the late 1980s.
-The teachings are catalogued into a database that acts as a resource for the sangha in locating information on specific talks.
-Kalapa Recordings continues its responsibility for managing the documentation of the teachings of the current lineage holder, Sakyong Mipham Rinpoche, senior Acharyas, and visiting teachers.
+The Shambhala Archives is the storage and preservation facility for these teachings on audio media and transcripts, having been transferred from Vajradhatu Recordings.
+The teachings are catalogued into a database that acts as a resource in locating information on specific talks.

 Making these materials available to students and dharma centers is a shared responsibility.
 Audio, video, and books in print and electronic form are published and available through Kalapa Media.
 Online classes and streaming delivery of video and audio is provided through Shambhala Online.

-Principal among our on-going projects in the Archives is the Audio Recovery Program.
+Principal among our preservation projects in the Archives was the Audio Recovery Program.
 As detailed in a report by PHD student Cynthia Cochran, in 2006, the ARP project began the initial migration to digital formats of the analog audio holdings of Trungpa Rinpoche in the Archives.
-This digitization work continues as we turn to the teachings on analog tape of Sakyong Mipham Rinpoche, and those of visiting teachers, reaching back into the 1970s.
+This digitization work continues as we turn to the teachings of Sakyong Mipham Rinpoche, and those of visiting teachers, reaching back into the 1970s.

 These teachings include:

-- 1,000 talks by the Vajra Regent Osel Tendzin
+- ~950 Talks by the Vajra Regent Osel Tendzin

 - His Holiness the XVIth Gyalwa Karmapa